mgfallen/clustering-project/README.md

 This pet-project produce my hand-maded versions of clustering algorithm like DBScan and KMeans++.
 The next part of this project should be a comparing part with sklearn models.

+For starting this project needs to download hadoop and putting it in this path: C:\java\hadoop